replicatedhq/kots.io/content/kots-cli/backup-ls.md

 weight: 90210
 ---

-The `kots backup ls` shows a list of all the available instance backups for disaster recovery.
+The `kots backup ls` shows a list of all the available instance snapshots for disaster recovery.
 A namespace can be provided to filter backups based on the namespace the admin console is/was installed in.

 ### Usage